A Coq Mechanization of JavaScript Regular Expression Semantics: Evaluation

-\paragraph{Differential fuzzing} We implemented a differential fuzzer to cross-validate the correctness of our implementation with the Irregexp implementation from V8~\cite{v8}, using randomly generated regexes and randomly generated strings.
+\paragraph{Differential fuzzing} We implemented a differential fuzzer to cross-validate the correctness of our implementation with the Irregexp implementation from V8~\cite{v8}, using randomly generated regexes and strings.
 The regexes and strings are generated on a small restricted alphabet of a few characters to improve the chances of finding matches.
-Our tests use randomly generated flags and start at random positions in the string.
-When comparing the results of our extracted engine and of Irregexp, we compare the value of every match and every capture group.
+Our tests use randomly selected flags and start at random positions in the string.
+When comparing the results of our extracted engine and of Irregexp, we compare the value of the whole match and each capture group.

-In this process, we directly generate regexes ASTs, meaning that our fuzzer does not test the parser but rather the three phases of \cref{subsec:matching} that we mechanized in Coq.
-After thousands of such random tests, our extracted Ocaml engine has agreed with Irregexp on all tests.
+In this process, we directly generate regex ASTs, meaning that our fuzzer does not test the parser but rather the three phases of \cref{subsec:matching} that we mechanized in Coq.
+Over thousands of such random tests, our extracted JavaScript regex engine has never disagreed with Irregexp.

-\paragraph{Executing the Test262 suite} Test2622~\cite{test_262} is the official ECMAScript test suite, for all of JavaScript.
-As such, it contains regular expression tests.
-To ensure that we faithfully mechanized the ECMAScript regex specification, we made sure that the regex tests included in Test262 were correctly executed by our extracted OCaml engine.
+\paragraph{Executing the Test262 suite} Test262~\cite{test_262} is the official ECMAScript test suite, covering all of JavaScript, and in particular regexes.
+To ensure that we faithfully mechanized the ECMAScript regex specification, we made sure that our extracted JavaScript engine passed the regex tests included in Test262.

-However, the regex tests of Test262 are not standalone tests that can be run with a regex engine alone.
-Instead, Test262 defines full JavaScript programs with assertions, and some of them thoroughly test regex matching.
-Our solution was to use the V8 JavaScript engine, but intercept any calls to the \inlinecode{RegExp.prototype.exec} function, and then resume the execution in V8 and check if all assertions hold.
-To achieve this, we use \inlinecode{test262-harness}~\cite{test262-harness} to launch all tests with a modified \inlinecode{RegExp.prototype.exec} function.
-This function uses \inlinecode{regexp-tree} to parse the provided regex, and then invokes our engine on this parsed regex and input string.
-Once our engine is done, the function parses its output and returns it as the result of the match.